Ding777/tshm_demo/README.md

 * **Preferred:** open a GitHub Issue in this repo with the subject `Request: FP32 weights / training checkpoint` and provide your contact email or GitHub account; I will reply with a private link or instructions.

-(If you are the repo owner, change this section to the contact method you prefer — e.g., direct download link on request, or add weights to Releases under a restricted access method.)

 ---